omeka/omeka-s-enduser/docs/modules/ositemimporter.md

 ![Import action secton of the right sidebar with the Import Snapshot link highlighted by a red rectangle](../modules/modulesfiles/osii_ImportSnapshot.png)

-Once the import Status reaches "Complete", you will be able to click through to "View items", "View media", or "View item sets" from the import.
-Additionally, the completed import will receive a timestamp indicating the point of import.
+Once the import Status reaches "Complete", you can click through to "View items", "View media", or "View item sets" from the import.
+The completed import will receive a timestamp indicating the point of import.

 ## Revisit an import

-Once you have successfully launched an import, the main screen for the module will list that action on a table of attempted imports.
-That table includes the label for the import, the root endpoint, the snapshot status, the import status, and the owner of the import.
+After a sucessful import, the main screen for the module lists that action on a table of attempted imports.
+The table includes the label for the import, the root endpoint, the snapshot status, the import status, and the owner of the import.

 ### Edit an import

-While an import might have technically been successful, you might have suffered some data loss due to mapping between the remote installation and the local installation.
+While an import might have technically been successful, you might have suffered some data loss.
+This is likely due to mapping issues between the remote installation and the local installation.
 You can edit the import to remediate that data loss.
 Begin the edit process by clicking on the pencil icon to the right of the import label of your choice.
-You will then have the opportunity to update your configurations, retake your snapshot, update your mappings, and re-execute your import.
+Then you can update your configurations, retake your snapshot, update your mappings, and re-execute your import.

 ### Repeat an import

 You may have an import that needs to be re-run to capture new resources from remote installation.
 In this case you can edit the import to retake the snapshot and execute a new import.

-The import is not a two-way synchronization, so changes made to the local items are not pushed to the remote items.
-Note also that the module does not preserve local changes after subsequent imports.
-Imported items will always reflect their state on the remote installation at the time of the snapshot. **Do not run a subsequent import if you need to preserve local changes.**
+The import is not a two-way synchronization.
+Changes made to the local items are not pushed to the remote items.
+The module does not preserve local changes after subsequent imports.
+Imported items always reflect their state on the remote installation at the time of the snapshot. **Do not run a subsequent import if you need to preserve local changes.**

-You may begin the new import process by clicking on the pencil icon to the right of the label for the import of your choice.
+You may begin the new import process by clicking on the pencil icon.
+It is located to the right of the label for the import of your choice.

-You will then have the opportunity to update your configurations.
-In this situation, you will want to carefully consider the option to "Keep removed resources" if resources have been deleted from the remote installation.
+You will then have the chance to update your configurations.
+Carefully consider the option to "Keep removed resources" if resources have been deleted from the remote installation.

-After submitting your configurations, you can step through the process of taking a new snapshot of the remote installation, updating or confirmiing your mappings, and re-executing your import.
-This new import of the snapshot will import new resources and update existing resources with changes from the remote installation.
+After submitting your configurations, go through the process of taking a new snapshot of the remote installation, updating or confirmiing your mappings, and re-executing your import.
+This new import of the snapshot will import new resources.
+It will also update existing resources with changes from the remote installation.